Thirty-fourth Amendment of the Constitution of Ireland: Church of Ireland

 The Church of Ireland announced in February 2015 that it would not be taking a stance on the referendum, instead encouraging members to vote according to their conscience.
 A spokesperson for the church said that while marriage between one man and one woman was the "basis on which the Church's liturgy for marriage is used" the Church "also recognises that a state has a duty and responsibility to legislate for its citizens".
 He encouraged members of the Church to vote "when the State consults on matters, such as the civil definition of marriage."

 Two Church of Ireland bishops had publicly called for a Yes vote.
 As early as May 2014, Paul Colton, Church of Ireland Bishop of Cork, Cloyne and Ross, had signalled his support for a yes vote.
 He was joined by the Rt Revd Michael Burrows of Cashel, Ferns & Ossory in April 2015.
-Speaking at the School of Ecunemics at Trinity College he said "...all too often we have allowed ourselves to be left behind defending the essentially indefensible".
+Speaking at the School of Ecumenics at Trinity College he said "...all too often we have allowed ourselves to be left behind defending the essentially indefensible".
 He declared his intention to vote yes for same sex marriage, saying it would be "a contribution to a fairer and more truly equal Ireland" and "I cannot see any way in which it could be considered repugnant to the common good, or indeed to the vital role of the family".
 The Rev Canon Ginnie Kennerley, who had been the first woman cathedral canon in Ireland, also supported a Yes vote, saying there were "conflicts between factuality and scripture".
 She said "There has always been disagreement on what is and is not permitted by the bible," and mentioned these conflicts had always existed "...over the flat earth, over slavery, over evolution, over apartheid, over the position of women."

 In March 2015 Ferran Glenfield, an evangelical Church of Ireland bishop, signalled his support for a No Vote in the referendum.

 On 7 May, at a Changing Attitude Ireland event, former Archdeacon of Dublin, Gordon Linney said "We are being given an opportunity on May 22 finally to show the gay community that we value them for who they are.
 We welcome them as they are fully into society and so give them the recognition they are entitled to and that those who are in stable relationships and wish to marry should be allowed to do so.
 Marriage is a civil contract.
 No church will be forced to solemnise any union it does not approve of."